BronzeMik/BronzeMik/README.md

 - ⚡ Fun fact: ...
 -->

 Hi, my name is Mikaila Brown.
-I am a new software developer and am eager to grow my skill set and increase my knowledge in all things coding.
+I am a software developer and am eager to grow my skill set and increase my knowledge in all things coding.